Council of Europe

 The Council of Europe is an important arena for Norwegian participation in international anti-doping work.
 Norway was the first country to be evaluated twice, latest in 2006.
 The conclusion was that The Norwegian anti-doping system fulfils, with a good margin, the commitments under the Council of Europe’s Anti-Doping Convention.
 They also describe the international co-operation as impressive.

-CEO of Anti-Doping Norway, Mr. Anders Solheim, was in 2014 elected leader of the Monitoring Group.
+CEO of Anti-Doping Norway, Mr. Anders Solheim, was elected chair of the Monitoring Group in 2014, and was re-elected in 2016.